 2019: Started in the MLS Homegrown Game, helping the Homegrown team to a penalty shootout win over the Chivas de Guadalajara U-20s on July 30.
 MLS regular season: Started 10 of 22 appearances, scored three goals (340 minutes played).
 At 16 years of age, he became the youngest player to start an MLS match in Children's Mercy Park history in Sporting's 2-0 victory over the Philadelphia Union on March 10.
 Became the youngest player to score an MLS goal in Children's Mercy Park history in a record-breaking 7-1 win over the Montreal Impact on March 30.
 Became the youngest player in MLS history to score in back-to-back regular season matches by providing the game-tying strike in a 1-1 draw at FC Cincinnati on April 7.
 Scored a dramatic late equalizer in a 2-2 draw against the New York Red Bulls on April 14, becoming the first player in club history to tally a game-tying goal in back-to-back regular season matches.
 Assisted Felipe Gutierrez's second goal in a loss at the LA Galaxy on Sept.
-15. Concacaf Champions League: Has made one substitute appearance (9 minutes played).
+15. Concacaf Champions League: Made three substitute appearances (59 minutes played).
 Made his Champions League debut in a 2-1 quarterfinal first-leg defeat at Independiente on March 6, becoming the youngest player in club history to appear in a competitive international match.
 Open Cup: Played 30 minutes as a second-half substitute in a Fourth Round loss to Minnesota.

 2017: MLS regular season: Did not feature.